* * *

 8. Around 8 weeks the pups start spending time in separate crates so their crate training can begin.
 This makes my life very noisy for a while, but it will make your life easier.
 They still get playtime with mom and littermates, but they also learn how to be comfortable spending time alone (and, hopefully, quiet - but some are better at that than others :).
 Also by now they are each taking turns spending a good amount of one-on-one time with me every day.
 All of this encourages development of human bonding over dog bonding.
 I also like any excuse to take a puppy or few to work with me for socialization.
 They also start wearing collars and getting used to their leashes.
 Food is accompanied with a call of "puppy, puppy, puppy", so that gets ingrained very early, and always seems to work in a pinch if they "accidentally" forget their given names when they go to their new homes.
 I still use it on my older dogs when they decide sniffing is more interesting than listening - it always seems to get their attention.

 9. Pups are typically ready to go to their new homes around 11-12 weeks of age.
-They will be current on vaccinations, have a veterinary health certificate, be microchipped, and have an OptiGen® prcd-PRA test completed at my expense (unless it is a Clear-to-Clear breeding, because all puppies would then be Clear).
+They will be current on vaccinations and be microchipped at my expense.
 You pay for the puppy's transportation expenses, including a traveling crate; most people drive or fly here to pick up their puppy.
 I'm sorry but I do not air ship puppies via cargo.
 It has become less safe to do so, and in all my years of breeding since 1996 I have never once had to ship a puppy, and so I don't see the need to begin now.

 10. Now that I have done my job, I will ask some things of you.
 Please schedule your puppy to start puppy kindergarten classes when he or she gets home.
 Also schedule a check-up with your veterinarian, but please don't let them administer any vaccinations unless they are actually due (I will give you a schedule).
 Above all, treat your pup with love and kindness, send me pictures, and keep in contact.